OrchardCMS/OrchardDoc/Documentation/Understanding-data-access.markdown

 Notice that only data that's relevant to the part is defined in the `MapPart` class.
 You do not define any properties that are needed to maintain the data relationships between `MapPart` and other content.

 For a complete example of the MapPart, see [Writing a Content Part](Writing-a-content-part).
+You can also read the [Getting Started with Modules course](Getting-Started-with-Modules) to familiarize yourself with the overall concepts of module development.

 ## Data Migrations
 Creating the record class does not create the database table; it only creates a model of the schema.
 To create the database table, you must write a data migration class.